priyalb2000/ATM-Elgamal-Encryption/README.md

 Intergrated Elgamal encryption with SHA 256 authentication with a Python GUI interface.

-Import tkinter python library
+Install/Import tkinter python library.

+This library is used to create GUI interface with python for Desktop App.

-auth.py is connected to home.py
+auth.py is connected to main.py

-Run home.py and user interface will be launched.
+Run main.py and user interface will be launched.

+hashDir.json has sample hashed pins and Names stored, change according to requirement.

+Save all three files in the same folder